wasta-linux/wasta-linux-website/content/home/why-linux.md

 - **Linux was designed "from the ground up" as a networked operating system.** Rather than needing to "patch in security features after the fact" like "Windows User Access Control" that showed up with Windows Vista and later, Linux has been designed *from the beginning* as a multi-user networked system with "smart authorization" required for system modifications.

 - **Since Linux is open source, it means the code is available for anyone to review.** The common saying is "More eyes make fewer security flaws".
 It may take a motivated individual to do this, but these same motivated individuals can also apply patches should they find a possible vulnerability.
 There doesn't have to be a "waiting and hoping that the corporation will fix its security flaw".
-Proprietary software, by being closed, is inherently unknown and un-reviewed by the outside world as to the potential loopholes that could be maliciously exploited.
+Proprietary software, by being closed, is inherently unknown and unreviewed by the outside world as to the potential loopholes that could be maliciously exploited.

 - **Since Linux is by far the predominant server platform in the world,** especially on the Internet, security issues are a huge corporate concern, and therefore there is a lot of money flowing into Linux to ensure that known security flaws are quickly fixed.